Bar Elias: Religion

-Bar Elias is predominantly Sunni Muslim, however there are a number of Christians who live in the town.
-Religion is important in Bar Elias, like much of Lebanon.
-There are more than four mosques in the town, and two churches.
-The Mufti El Mais, a prominent Sunni religious leader associated with Future Movement, is from Bar Elias.
+Bar Elias is predominantly Sunni Muslim.
+There are, however, a number of Christians who live in the town.
+There are more than four mosques in the town and two churches.
+The Mufti El Mais, a Sunni religious leader associated with Future Movement, is from Bar Elias.

 Politics

 Government

 The municipality of Bar Elias is located in the district of Zahlé, one of the eight districts in Lebanon.
 Free elections produced a Municipality council of 18 members representing most of the families in the town.
-56% of the population voted in the last council election.

 Bar Elias in Lebanese Politics

 Bar Elias houses many political parties and political families.
-Since 1992 - date of the first elections after the end of the war - all the elected Sunni Muslims deputies for Zahlé district were originally from Bar Elias: Ali Maita (lawyer), Dr. Mohamad al Mais and Dr. Assem Araji.
-Bar Elias' population live coherently and were never involved in local battles and are not affected by the sectarian atmosphere that overwhelmed the country.
-Co-habitation in the town represents a good practice for the country to learn from.
-This refers to the strong ties between the families - Muslims and Christians - who lived for hundreds of years as a big family.
+Since 1992 - date of the first elections after the end of the war - all the elected Sunni Muslim deputies for Zahlé district were originally from Bar Elias: Ali Maita (lawyer), Dr. Mohamad al Mais and Dr. Assem Araji.